frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 4
+Chapter 5
 ---------
-This chapters examples contain the publication and subsciption examples.
-It also contains the lazy-load functionality for the home page of the example blog.
+This chapters examples contain the app with add routes!

 Make the example work